lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >The 5-nt ribozyme GUGGC binds the first three bases of its partially complementary 4-nt RNA GCCU, and then reacts with PheAMP (phenylalanine adenosine monophosphate) to form a bond between Phe and the 2'-OH of the complementary strand.
 Furthermore, additional Phe residues can react, forming up to RNA-Phe$_3$.
 The GUGGC/GCCU complex has a simple 3D structure and does not require divalent cations for folding with Mg$^{2+}$ and K$^{+}$ being slightly stimulatory and Na$^{+}$ being slightly inhibitory.
 This represents prebiotically relevant aminoacylation and peptide bond formation with a single short ribozyme containing a 3-nt active site.

+Shi, L. *et al.* (2026). '[**From peptides to DNA: All required steps can be catalyzed**](https://www.pnas.org/doi/10.1073/pnas.2534387123)'. *Proceedings of the National Academy of Sciences*, 123(9), e2534387123, doi:10.1073/pnas.2534387123.

+> Three hypothetical processes required to convert information stored in proteins into genetic information in RNA or DNA: 1) step-wise degradation of peptides by an amino peptidase, sequentially releasing amino acids, 2) matching the identity of released amino acids to codons by aptazymes (RNA adapters), and 3) ligating codon triplets into longer RNAs that can be reverse-transcribed into DNA, have been experimentally demonstrated.

 ---

 ## PROTOCELL MODELS